senseofsteph/SocialSesh/README.md

 ### Overview

-An app where a user can connect, create, and contribute, through events
+An app where users can connect, create, and contribute, through virtual events

 ### Technologies required (besides typical Hackbright tech stack)